-You may be given pancreatic enzyme supplements, medication that contains an artificial version of the enzymes (chemicals) produced by your pancreas.
-These supplements may help improve the effectiveness of your digestive system.
+You may be given pancreatic enzyme supplements, which is medication containing an artificial version of the enzymes produced by your pancreas.
+These supplements may help to improve the effectiveness of your digestive system.

-If you do experience side effects that are particularly troublesome, talk to your GP, as your dosage may need to be adjusted.
+Talk to your GP if you're experiencing troublesome side effects, as your dosage may need to be adjusted.

 If you have chronic pancreatitis caused by problems with your immune system, treatment is relatively straightforward.
 The inflammation affecting the pancreas can usually be relieved using steroid medication (corticosteroids).

-However, taking corticosteroids for a long time can cause troublesome side effects, such as osteoporosis (weakening of the bones) and weight gain.
+However, taking corticosteroids for a long time can cause side effects, such as osteoporosis and weight gain.

 Pain relief is an important part of the treatment of chronic pancreatitis.
-At first, mild painkillers will be used, but more powerful ones will be needed if these do not work.
+At first, mild painkillers will be used, but more powerful ones will be needed if these don't work.

 Taking NSAIDs on a long-term basis can increase your risk of developing stomach ulcers, so you may be prescribed an additional medication called a proton pump inhibitor (PPI) to protect against this.

-If NSAIDs or paracetamol prove to be ineffective in controlling your pain, it is likely you will need an opiate-based painkiller, such as codeine or tramadol.
+If NSAIDs or paracetamol prove to be ineffective in controlling your pain, it's likely that you'll need an opiate-based painkiller, such as codeine or tramadol.
 Side effects of these types of medication can include constipation, nausea, vomiting and drowsiness.

-If you feel drowsy after taking an opiate-based painkiller, you should avoid driving and using heavy tools or machines.
+If you feel drowsy after taking an opiate-based painkiller, avoid driving and using heavy tools or machines.

 If you experience an attack of very severe pain, you may need a stronger opiate-based painkiller, such as morphine or pethidine.
 These have similar side effects to the opiate-based painkillers mentioned above.

-Long-term use of these stronger opiate-based painkillers is not usually recommended because there is a high risk of addiction.
-Therefore, if you have persistent severe pain, surgery will usually be recommended.
+Long-term use of these stronger opiate-based painkillers isn't usually recommended, because there's a high risk of addiction.
+Therefore, if you have persistent severe pain, surgery is usually recommended.

 In some cases, an additional medication called amitriptyline may be recommended.
 Amitriptyline was originally designed to treat depression, but it can help to relieve pain in some people.

-If medication is ineffective, severe pain can sometimes be temporarily relieved for a few weeks or months using a procedure called a nerve block.
+If medication isn't effective, severe pain can sometimes be temporarily relieved for a few weeks or months using a procedure called a nerve block.
 This is an injection that blocks the pain signals from the pancreas.

 Surgery can be used to treat severe pain in people with chronic pancreatitis.
 Depending on the exact cause of your pain, there are a variety of surgical techniques that may be used.
 Some of these are outlined below.